blblblu/leri/README.md

 	Update(ctx *env.Context)
 }

-// Cleanuper is used for Systems that want to free resources (like e.g. deleting OpenGL buffer etc.) type Cleanuper interface {
+// Cleanuper is used for Systems that want to free resources (like e.g. deleting OpenGL buffers etc.) type Cleanuper interface {
 	Cleanup(ctx *env.Context)
 }